camunda/camunda-docs/docs/self-managed/setup/deploy/other/docker.md

 While the Docker images themselves are supported for production usage, [Docker Compose](/self-managed/setup/deploy/local/docker-compose.md) files are designed to be used by developers to run an environment locally; they are not designed to be used in production.
 We recommend to use [Kubernetes](/self-managed/setup/install.md) in production.
 :::

 We provide Docker images [via Dockerhub](https://hub.docker.com/u/camunda).
 All these images are publicly accessible.
-Web Modeler consists of three components: `restapi`, `webapp`, and `websockets` which are publicly accessible for versions `>=8.6.0-alpha2` and for enterprise customers only all versions before.

 :::info
 The provided Docker images are supported for production usage only on Linux systems.
 Windows or macOS are only supported for development environments.